Roots and Radishes

 Wheat berry salad with wooden spoon. this recipe

 The first time I tried wheat berries was with my mom, and we both instantly went crazy over their nutty flavor and chewy, satisfying texture.
-Ever since, they’ve been my go-to for grain-based salads, especially because they hold up so well in salad dressing and somehow get even better after a day in the fridge.
+Ever since, they've been my go-to for grain-based salads, especially because they hold up so well in salad dressing and somehow get even better after a day or two in the fridge.

 Jump to: